RomanBase/hand_signature/README.md

     );
 ```

-**Export**
+**Export**\
-It's possible to modify some properties during export, like canvas size, stroke min/max width and color.
+Some properties can be modified during export, like canvas size, stroke min/max width and color.
 There are more ways and more formats how to export signature.
 Most used are **svg** and **png** formats.
 ```dart
     final control = HandSignatureControl();